 Here are some day tours that you can book from Praslin to the nearby islands:

-- Coco, Sister and Felicite Islands
+- Coco, Felicite & la Digue Islands

-- La Digue island
+- La Digue Island

-- Cousin, Curieuse and St Pierre Islands from Praslin Island
+- Curieuse Island & St Pierre

-If you enjoyed this post, please share it with your friends.
+If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!